Denise Black: Other roles

 Black performed for a period with the touring show Grumpy Old Women Live.

 In 2004, she won a MEN Award for her portrayal of Mari Hoff in the Royal Exchange, Manchester production of The Rise and Fall of Little Voice.

 In August 2010, Black's band played at the Edinburgh Festival when she was in mid-UK national tour of a stage version of Calendar Girls.

 On 26 September 2011, Black played the role of Mother Superior, in the first UK tour of the musical Sister Act, alongside Michael Starke as Monsignor Howard and Cynthia Erivo as Deloris.

 On 23 January 2015, Black made a guest appearance in Benidorm as Liam Conroy's (Adam Gillen) mother Gloria, attempting to lure him back to the UK.

 In June 2020, it was announced that Black would star in the upcoming epic historical drama film The Lady of Heaven in the role of Bibi, a loving grandmother who narrates the historical story of Lady Fatima.

+In May 2023 she was announced as a cast member of the upcoming Disney+ series Rivals, adapted from the Jilly Cooper novel of the same name.
+Black played the role of Joyce Madden in the series.